flaneurette/Health-Library/Documents/PinchPenny/README.md

 ### Quit machine washing.

 Start doing manual handwashing of cloths at 60°C temperature.
 Benefits: cheaper, clothes last much longer (sometimes decades) and it is eco-friendly if you use enzyme cleaner.
-Use the sink, or a plastic bucket to hand soak, wash and rotate water.
+Use the sink, or a plastic bucket to hand soak, wash, rotate and gently wring water.
+It's easy!

 > TIP: Use enzyme cleaner, such as Biotex brand.
 Safer for clothes, eco-friendly (enzymes) and cheaper.